Shopping for a new Nissan Altima? MSRP: $21,760 - $30,560

 Other available features will include automatic headlights; LED taillights; heated rearview side mirrors; a USB port; Bose audio; satellite radio; a navigation with a 7-inch screen, a big step up from the Altima's current small navi display; dual-zone climate control; pushbutton start; a wide-view rearview camera; and a glass sunroof.

-The Altima sedan is priced from $21,500.
+The Altima sedan is priced from about $22,000.
 Seven models will range in price up to $30,000.
 Now in the thick of the family-sedan sales race, the Altima's come a long way since its scrappy also-ran days.
-Maturity has its upside--but we'll sure miss the frisky old feel.
+It's addressed its shortcomings, and struck a better balance between its formerly taut, lean feel and the premium ride and quietness it now delivers.

-Meanwhile, the Altima Coupe carries over in a single powertrain configuration for the 2013 model year.
-As of yet, Nissan hasn't said if a new version is in the works.
+Meanwhile, the Altima Coupe carries over in a single powertrain configuration for the 2013 model year, and goes away entirely in the 2014 model year.

 - Styling's evolved in an Infiniti direction